 Smart Cities San Diego is facilitating the expansion of a public electric vehicle (EV) infrastructure that ensures the safe, reliable, and efficient integration of EV charging loads with the power grid across the greater San Diego region.

-Working with companies like NRG eVgo, car2go, ChargePoint, Black & Veatch, and Envision Solar, Smart Cities San Diego supports the electric vehicle and renewable energy programs already taking place in the region and works to expand those projects.
+Working with companies like NRG eVgo, ChargePoint, Black & Veatch, and SDG&E, Smart Cities San Diego supports the electric vehicle and renewable energy programs already taking place in the region and works to expand those projects.
 In addition, our EVer Forward campaign helps promote the fun, benefits, and ease of an EV lifestyle to San Diego drivers.

 The San Diego region is working with technology innovators such as GE, Acuity Brands, and others on intelligent lighting solutions.
 With involvement from Cleantech San Diego, the City of San Diego installed 3,000 LED street lights with adaptive controls downtown – one of the first deployments of this technology in the country.
 Following the success of that pilot, the city is now on track to deploy the world’s largest city-based Internet of Things platform using smart streetlights.
 The project includes replacing 14,000 more streetlights with energy efficient versions, which will reduce energy costs by $2.4 million annually.

 Streetlight retrofit initiatives were also launched by the County of San Diego, City of Oceanside, City of San Marcos, and Port of San Diego.
 Once completed and combined with street light retrofits already implemented by the cities of Chula Vista, Carlsbad, Del Mar, El Cajon, Encinitas, Imperial Beach, La Mesa, Lemon Grove, National City, Oceanside, Santee, Solana Beach and Vista, these projects will total: 75,000 street lights retrofitted, 30 million kWh in annual energy savings, 12,700 metric tons of carbon dioxide eliminated, $30 million in economic development, and $4 million in annual taxpayer savings.